Any responsible employee from a cosmetic manufacturer, packer, or distributor can open a VCRP account. Consultants or agents cannot open accounts.

 Yes.
 If a company chooses to have a consultant or agent enter data into the VCRP on its behalf, the company can open an account and provide the consultant or agent with the username and password.
 The consultant can then enter cosmetic formulations and establishments into the VCRP database.
 However, the consultant or agent cannot enter information on behalf of a company without the company’s express permission.

 No, each company should have only one VCRP account because you can only view and manage cosmetic formulations and establishment registrations using the account from which they were entered.
 If several people in your company need access to your VCRP account, they should share one account user name and password.
-There is no limit to the number of people who can work in the database at the same time from the same account.

 No. Although FDA encourages cosmetic firms to participate in both parts of the VCRP, participation in either is completely voluntary.
 If you choose to participate in the VCRP, you may choose whether to register your establishment (Form FDA 2511), file Cosmetic Product Ingredient Statements (Form FDA 2512), or both.